 Once you have identified your differentiators (no small task) it is time to develop your second key component of your employer brand strategy.
 Your positioning statement is a brief description of how your firm is positioned in the competitive marketplace of employers.

-Your employer positioning statement is sometimes referred to as an employee value proposition.
+Your employer positioning statement is sometimes referred to as an employer value proposition.
 It describes the key characteristics of the employees you are seeking and why they would choose your firm over a competitor’s.
 In contrast to a position description, which describes requirements for a specific job position, the positioning statement applies to all employees and the culture of the firm as a whole.

 Your employer brand promotional plan is a section of the employer brand strategy document that explains how you will increase the strength and visibility of your employer brand in the marketplace of potential employees, talent referral sources and current staff.